cms-hh/inference_tools/docs/content/datacard_manipulation.md

                         --directory)
   OLD_NAME=NEW_NAME     translation rules for one or multiple parameter names
-                        in the format 'OLD_NAME=NEW_NAME', or files containing these rules in the same format line by line
+                        in the format 'OLD_NAME=NEW_NAME', or files containing these rules in the same format line by line; OLD_NAME can be a regular expression starting with '^' and ending with '$'; in this case, group placeholders in NEW_NAME are replaced with the proper matches as described in re.sub()

 optional arguments:
   -h, --help            show this help message and exit